 #3 Match Your Refrigerator to a Replacement Filter

 At this point, you’ve narrowed down which filter brand(s) interests you, and you have your model number.
 All of the top 5 brands are currently available at Amazon.
-First, navigate to Amazon.
+First, navigate to Amazon #ad.

 Once you’re on the Amazon homepage, search the “filter brand” and your “model number.”
 For example, you might search Waterdrop Samsung DA29-00020B as your query in the search bar.

 Enter your model number, and Amazon will verify whether the filter matches your fridge as an additional verification step.
-We recommend going one step further by running a search for your model in the reviews section.
+We recommend going one step further by running a search for your model.

-The best way to do it is to navigate to the filter reviews page.
+The best way to do it is to navigate to the filter reviews page #ad.
 Once you’re there, you’ll see an option to run a search in the reviews.
-Enter your model number and hit the “Search” button like this:
+Enter your model number and hit the “Search” button.

 That’s it!
 Now you know how to choose the best generic refrigerator filter for your home.